Microsoft Power Platform

 The components of the Power Platform

-Each of the three services are components of the Microsoft Power Platform, but they can each exist and operate on their own.
-However, the Power Platform is built on Microsoft’s Common Data Service, and that’s where the real power comes in.
+Each of the three services are components of the Power Platform, but they can each exist and operate on their own.
+However, the Power Platform is built on Microsoft’s Common Data Service for Apps (CDS), and that’s where the real power comes in.
 So, yes, each component can operate independently, but the combination is a force to be reckoned with.

 Putting the power to “analyze, act and automate” in the hands of people who know their business best, with built-in connectors to all the systems and data sources, gives them the power to transform like never before.